abstractlyZach/abstractlyZach/README.md

 ## Oh hi 👋
 Didn't see you there.
 Come in come in!

 Help yourself to some snacks 🍰; feel free to pet my dog 🐕.
 His name is Zach Jr.

 Now that you're all settled in, would you like a tour of my profile?

-Let's go! 😄
+Yeah?
+OK, let's go! 😄

-## my current project ⭐
+## My current project ⭐
 [reZIDE][rezide]: a comfy custom IDE where you can feel right at home :house_with_garden:

-## my setup 🖥️
+## My setup 🖥️
 I love customizing my computer setup.
 I'm always learning about new tools and [browsing the internet for inspiration](https://reddit.com/r/unixporn).

 Here are some screenshots of my current setup: